kasmtech/workspaces_registry_template/README.md

+# THIS IS CURRENTLY IN DEVELOPMENT AND NOT READY FOR PRIME TIME YET, WE'LL ANNOUNCE WHEN IT'S INCLUDED IN BUILDS.
+FEEL FREE TO PLAY WITH IT THOUGH AND GIVE FEEDBACK.

 # Kasm Apps

 This is a repository of the apps supported by Kasm.
 The apps list is automatically generated and can be used when creating new workspaces or using the 1 click installer